sun-umn/NCVX_Documentation/PyGRANSO/docs/_sources/intro.rst.txt

 Motivation and Background
 ----------------------------------

-Optimizing nonconvex (NCVX) problems, especially those that are nonsmooth and constrained, is an essential part of machine learning and deep learning.
+Optimizing nonconvex (NCVX) problems, especially nonsmooth and constrained ones, is an essential part of machine learning.
 However, it can be hard to reliably solve such problems without optimization expertise.
-Existing general-purpose NCVX optimization packages are powerful, but typically cannot handle nonsmoothness.
-GRANSO is among the first optimization solvers targeting nonsmooth NCVX problems with nonsmooth constraints, but, as it is implemented in MATLAB and requires users to provide gradients, GRANSO is often not a convenient choice in machine learning and deep learning applications.
-To greatly lower the technical barrier for the machine learning community, we introduce a new software package called NCVX, whose initial release contains the solver PyGRANSO, a PyTorch-enabled port of GRANSO incorporating auto-differentiation, GPU acceleration, tensor input, and support for new QP solvers.
-PyGRANSO is built on freely available and widely used open-source frameworks, and as a highlight, can solve general constrained deep learning problems, the first of its kind.
+Existing general-purpose NCVX optimization packages are powerful but typically cannot handle nonsmoothness.
+GRANSO is among the first optimization solvers targeting general nonsmooth NCVX problems with nonsmooth constraints, but, as it is implemented in MATLAB and requires the user to provide analytical gradients, GRANSO is often not a convenient choice in machine learning (especially deep learning) applications.
+To greatly lower the technical barrier, we introduce a new software package called NCVX, whose initial release contains the solver PyGRANSO, a PyTorch-enabled port of GRANSO incorporating auto-differentiation, GPU acceleration, tensor input, and support for new QP solvers.
+NCVX is built on freely available and widely used open-source frameworks, and as a highlight, can solve general constrained deep learning problems, the first of its kind.